-Established in 1987, the Serious Fraud Office is a specialist prosecuting authority dealing with the highest level of severe or sophisticated fraud, bribery, and corruption.
-Covering England, Wales, and Northern Ireland, the Bureau is part of the UK criminal justice system.
-It does not include Scotland, the Isle of Man, or the Channel Islands.
+The Serious Fraud Office (SFO) is a specialized prosecuting authority established in 1987 to deal with the highest level of severe or sophisticated fraud, bribery, and corruption.
+The SFO covers England, Wales, and Northern Ireland and is part of the UK criminal justice system.
+However, it does not cover Scotland, the Isle of Man, or the Channel Islands.

-The SFO also collaborates with UK Government departments, including our oversight department, the Attorney General's Office, Home Office and Department of Justice, and overseas partners such as the US Department of Justice on matters of common interest.
-The SFO associate in Project Bloom is a multi-agency operation to combat scams where people are encouraged to move or cash in their pension pots at significant financial risk or loss.
+In addition to its work with UK law enforcement partners, the SFO collaborates with UK Government departments, including the Attorney General's Office, Home Office, and Department of Justice, and overseas partners, such as the US Department of Justice, on matters of common interest.
+The SFO also participates in Project Bloom, a multi-agency operation to combat scams where people are encouraged to move or cash in their pension pots at significant financial risk or loss.

 The SFO has about 60 live criminal cases under investigation and before the courts at any given time.
 These cases typically involve activity in multiple nations, alleged criminals who go to great lengths to hide their activity and the money they make from it and require analysis of enormous quantities of information.
 As a result, they take longer than standard criminal cases to investigate and prosecute.

 To support its work, the SFO has a core budget and additional funds from the Treasury Reserve.
 Since 2017, the SFO has the power to investigate and prosecute the new crime of corporate failure to block the facilitation of overseas tax evasion.
 The SFO's commitment to combating serious and organized crime and protecting the reputation and integrity of the public and the UK as an international financial center is a critical element of the UK criminal justice system.

 SFO Notable Cases